12 Best Things To Do in Kuala Lumpur and Complete Guide

 Where to stay in Kuala Lumpur

-I found Kuala Lumpur a very walkable city so wherever you stay you’ll never be far away.
+Kuala Lumpur is a very walkable city so wherever you stay you’ll never be far away from anywhere.

 Bukit Bintang is one of the most popular areas to stay in Kuala Lumpur.
 It’s right in the heart of the action with tons of entertainment, hotels and restaurants on your doorstep and the famous food market street Jalan Alor.
 Again, you’ll find a range of accommodation options.